TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Hiding deprecated code to certify and facilitate later removal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In addition to adding deprecation warnings at preprecessing or compile-time, it is also highly desirable to allow the deprecated code to be removed from the build to help certify that client code indeed no longer needs the deprecated code.
+In addition to adding deprecation warnings at preprocessing or compile-time, it is also highly desirable to allow the deprecated code to be removed from the build to help certify that client code indeed no longer needs the deprecated code.
 The following subsections describe how to hide deprecated